joakimk/testbot/README.markdown

 Gotchas
 ----

-* When you run your tests in smaller sets you can become unaware of dependency errors in your suite.
+* When you run your tests in smaller sets you may miss dependency errors in your suite.

 * The runner processes does not handle if a single user runs different projects at the same time.
 Code fetching and initialization is then only done for one of the projects.